-Find out why to be wary about investing in penny shares and how to protect yourself if you have invested in them.
+Find out why you should be cautious about investing in penny shares or penny stocks, and how to protect yourself if you have invested.

 Penny shares could make up part of a diversified portfolio for people who wish to invest in a high-risk market, especially sophisticated investors.

-However, some stockbrokers are using high-pressure sales tactics to sell penny shares to investors, despite the shares not being suitable for everyone.
+However, some stockbrokers use high-pressure sales tactics to sell penny shares to investors, despite the shares not being suitable for everyone.

 These shares are often very high risk, can be difficult to sell and may be quoted in pence.